-Today I want to highlight an awesome Christian organisation an old school friend of mine is heavily involved with in Greece, The International Christian Consulate.
+Today I want to highlight an awesome Christian organisation an old school friend of mine Founded and is heavily involved with in Greece, The International Christian Consulate.
 Her God directed story is amazing and the work the ICC do is both incredible and much needed.

 They really need people’s help to continue doing God’s work there.
 Please take the time to get to know Yochana’s heart behind the ICC and really consider supporting them in some way, whether that be financially or through one of the other methods outlined below.